 Whatever you do decide to try, however, there’s no point in buying bulk.
 At least at first.
-You want to wait at least a few months, giving maybe a week or so to each brand you choose to see what kind of diaper works best for your budget, your convenience, and much more importantly, for your baby.
+You want to wait at least a few months, giving maybe a week or so to each brand you choose.
+That way you can see what kind of diaper works best for your budget and your convenience.
+And much more importantly, for your baby.

-When you’ve made a choice as to which brand you’re definitely siding with, or when you’ve at least narrowed it down to a shortlist, there are several resources online that you can use to compare the bulk price of each individual nappy, to help you calculate how much you would be spending in a month on diapers so you have a better idea of what kind of a financial situation you have to be in.
-And that’s all there is to it!
+When you’ve made a choice as to which brand you’re definitely siding with, or when you’ve at least narrowed it down to a shortlist, there are several resources online that you can use to compare the bulk price of each individual nappy.
+This will help you calculate how much you would be spending in a month on baby diapers.
+That way you can have a better idea of what kind of a financial situation you can expect.

 You may choose a combination too.
 We used cloth diapers on our babies but when we were out and about or traveling, we used eco-friendly disposable diapers.
 So what do you think will be the best diapers for your baby?